macadmins/nudge/README.md

 In this example, Nudge will do the following:

 - Open up in `simpleMode`
-- Enforce Big Sur version `11.5.2` to the following operating systems
-  - all big sur releases
-  - an enforcement date of February 28th, 2021
+- Prompt users running any version of macOS Big Sur to upgrade to version `11.6` by 30-Sep-2021
-- The `More Info` button will open up to [Apple's Big Sur English release notes](https://support.apple.com/en-us/HT211896)
+- The `More Info` button will open up to [Apple's macOS Big Sur English release notes](https://support.apple.com/en-us/HT211896)

 #### JSON
 ```json